myypo/clorinde/examples/basic_sync/README.md

 ## Start experimenting
 You can add or modify the schema and queries with your favorite SQL tool.
-**When you're done modifying, rebuild the Rust modules for your SQL with Cornucopia's CLI.
-This will recreate the `src/cornucopia.rs` file.**
+**When you're done modifying, rebuild the Rust modules for your SQL with Clorinde's CLI.
+This will recreate the `src/clorinde.rs` file.**
 Then, you can import and use your new queries in the `main.rs` file.